LYTinn/lytinn.github.io/source/_posts/Sentiment-Analysis-paper-read.md

 Suitable to be innovations.

 # MA_BERT: Learning Representation by Incorporating Multi-Attribute Knowledge in Transformers.
-The state-of-the-art model for Sentiment Analysis on User and product information
+The [MA-BERT](https://aclanthology.org/2021.findings-acl.206.pdf) is state-of-the-art model for Sentiment Analysis on User and product information

 ## Dataset
 The **IMDb Movie Reviews** dataset is a binary sentiment analysis dataset consisting of 50,000 reviews from the Internet Movie Database (IMDb) labeled as positive or negative.
 The dataset contains an even number of positive and negative reviews.
 Only highly polarizing reviews are considered.
 A negative review has a score $\leq 4$ out of 10, and a positive review has a score $\geq 7$ out of 10.
 No more than 30 reviews are included per movie.
 The dataset contains additional unlabeled data.